 - Dinner: Quinoa with vegetables and an omelet.

-Finally, a vegan option (without any animal protein):
+Finally, here’s a vegan option (without any animal protein):

-- Breakfast: Sandwich with tomato and avocado on whole wheat bread.
-A supplement of Spirulina algae (seaweed).
+- Breakfast: A sandwich with tomato and avocado on whole wheat bread along with a supplement of Spirulina algae (seaweed).

 - Mid-morning Snack: A handful of nuts and a vegetable drink.

-- Lunch: Salad with lentils and brown rice and assorted mushrooms.
+- Lunch: A salad with lentils and brown rice and assorted mushrooms.

 - Afternoon Snack: A handful of nuts.